dpalwallet/DPalWallet/README.md

 - Can the mnemonic be imported into other wallets for recovery?

   Yes,You can import into other wallets that support BIP39

+ - Is my mnemonic/seed secured?

+  Yes, Mnemonics/seeds are securely encrypted and stored locally, your keys your doge.

 ## Contact Us